 There is no central management of LOD Cloud, the assumed "huge web-scale RDF graph", but (some) areas for which a community of developers produces and interlinks relevant resources and creates applications for the purposes of the intended end-users.
-In such cases network effects in the web of Linked Data are being achieved, which do not result automatically.
-One example is the Linked Data
+In such cases network effects in the web of Linked Data are being achieved.
+Such effects do not result automatically from merely putting more